 We are a clinical-stage biopharmaceutical company with limited operating history.
 We are a biopharmaceutical company, newly-formed in January 2018, and have limited operating history.
 We have not commenced revenue-producing operations.
-In November 2019, we initiated Phase I human clinical trials for our TFF VIP product candidate and in June 2020, we initiated Phase I human clinical trials for our TFF TIP product candidate, however, to date, our operations have otherwise consisted of preliminary research and development, drug formulation and characterization and testing of our initial product candidates.
+In 2021, we completed Phase I human clinical trials for our TFF Vori and TFF Tac-Lac product candidates, and in November 2021 we commenced dosing in a Phase 1 human clinical trial of the TFF Niclosamide product in Canada, however, to date, our operations have otherwise consisted of preliminary research and development, drug formulation and characterization and testing of our initial product candidates.
 Our limited operating history makes it difficult for potential investors to evaluate our technology or prospective operations.
 As a development stage biopharmaceutical company, we are subject to all the risks inherent in the organization, financing, expenditures, complications and delays involved with a new business.
 Accordingly, you should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by companies in the early stages of development, especially clinical-stage biopharmaceutical companies such as ours.
 Potential investors should carefully consider the risks and uncertainties that a company with a limited operating history will face.
 In particular, potential investors should consider that we may be unable to:

-- successfully implement or execute our business plan, or ensure that our business plan is sound; - successfully complete pre-clinical and clinical trials and obtain regulatory approval for the marketing of our product candidates; - successfully demonstrate a favorable differentiation between our dry powder candidates and the current products on the market; - successfully contract for the manufacture of our clinical drug products and establish a commercial drug supply; - secure market exclusivity and/or adequate intellectual property protection for our product candidates; - attract and retain an experienced management and advisory team; and - raise sufficient funds in the capital markets to effectuate our business plan, including product and clinical development, regulatory approval and commercialization for our product candidates.
+successfully implement or execute our business plan, or ensure that our business plan is sound;

+successfully complete pre-clinical and clinical trials and obtain regulatory approval for the marketing of our product candidates;

+successfully demonstrate a favorable differentiation between our dry powder candidates and the current products on the market;

+our ability to commercially license our TFF platform to other pharmaceuticals companies successfully contract for the manufacture of our clinical drug products and establish a commercial drug supply;

+secure market exclusivity and/or adequate intellectual property protection for our product candidates;

+attract and retain an experienced management and advisory team; and raise sufficient funds in the capital markets to effectuate our business plan, including product and clinical development, regulatory approval and commercialization for our product candidates.